Updated model support : You can now import Qwen3 models with model import.

 Amazon Bedrock Custom Model Import

-You can now import customized open-source models into Amazon Bedrock using the Custom Model Import feature.
-This allows you to leverage Amazon Bedrock features to make inference calls to your customized models.
+You can now import customized open-source models into Amazon Bedrock.
+This feature allows you to leverage Amazon Bedrock features to make inference calls to your imported models.

 Supported Regions